vindar/tgx/validation/performance/investigations/2026-06-jpeg-wrapper-copy/REPORT_JPEG_WRAPPER_COPY.md

 | Pico2 | 1 | 1 | 36422 | `90420DE9` | 51524 |
 | Teensy4.1 | 1 | 1 | 5100 | `90420DE9` | 51524 |

-CoreS3 produced a different hash/nonzero count from the other boards.
-The decode returned success and was captured completely, but this should be visually checked later if display-output examples are added.
-The portable microbench still proved exact copy equivalence for the wrapper operation itself.
+CoreS3 produced a different hash/nonzero count from the other boards in the default build.
+A follow-up visual pass showed the image was visually correct and isolated the difference to JPEGDEC's ESP32-S3 SIMD YCbCr-to-RGB565 conversion path.
+Rebuilding the same CoreS3 sketch with `-DNO_SIMD` produced the same hash as Core2/Pico2/Teensy (`90420DE9` for the display-free decoder telemetry and `93FA7269` for the visual sketch).
+This is not caused by TGX's row-copy optimization.

 Files:

 - `results/jpeg_example_telemetry.csv`
 - `results/jpeg_example_delta.csv`
+- `results/jpeg_visual_upload_summary.csv`
+- `notes/cores3_jpeg_hash_difference.md`

 No same-session before-patch real JPEG decode baseline was collected; the before/after evidence is the display-free copy microbench.